Gflemin/responsibledatascience/README.md

 - R >= 3.6
 - RStudio >= 1.2

+Some code mentioned in the book is still forthcoming.
+This README will be updated when it is made available.

 ## Python
 The Python code for the book is exclusively for the facial recognition example in Chapter 8.
-Unfortunately, the code and data for this chapter is large in size and does not fit into the code repository itself.
+Unfortunately, the code and data for this chapter is large in size (>600 MB) and does not fit into the code repository itself.
 To download and run it yourself, you should do the following:

-1. Navigate to the folder at https://drive.google.com/drive/folders/13OpxSM3B1ff5AHkRbcHsR4Ys3_44OCuA?usp=sharing and download both files
+1. Navigate to https://www.wiley.com/en-us/Responsible+Data+Science-p-9781119741640 and download the file labeled "Code and Data for Chapter 8" in the "Downloads" section of the page.
+2. Unzip the Code_and_Data_for_Chapter_8.zip file to a folder on your local computer.
-2. Upload the code_and_data.zip file to the home directory of your personal Google Drive _without_ unzipping the .zip file.
+3. Upload the code_and_data.zip folder within your new Code_and_Date_for_Chapter_8 folder to the "My Drive" folder of your Google Drive account _without_ unzipping it.
-3. Navigate to https://colab.research.google.com/notebooks/ and click "Upload" to upload the ch8_fairness_in_computer_vision.ipynb file in Google Colab.
+4. Navigate to https://colab.research.google.com/notebooks/ and click "Upload" to upload the ch8_fairness_in_computer_vision.ipynb file from your computer into Google Colab.
-4. Run the first code chunk (from google.colab import drive...) and input the authentication code.
+5. Run the first code chunk (from google.colab import drive...) and input the authentication code.
+6. Run the remaining code within the script.

 ## See also
 - Wiley: https://www.wiley.com/en-us/Responsible+Data+Science-p-9781119741756